qld-gov-au/services-directory/README.md

 ## Requirements

-This project assumes that you have node.js installed and the grunt cli also installed.
+This project assumes that you have node.js installed and the Bower along with the Grunt.js CLI also installed.
 For more information about these two requirements, visit [Getting started](http://gruntjs.com/getting-started).

+## Getting started

+Navigate to your repo in the Command Prompt or Terminal and run the ```npm install``` command.
+This will download all the necessary npm modules and then follow with downloading the bower components.

 ## Development